ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+Implemented collapsing of constant values.
+So it is no longer possible to create an expression object sin(0.0) as it is immediately collapsed to 0.0.
+Implemented a name2ptr object passed to factory::parse() to parse predefined parameters and constants.
 All the LLVM code is now hidden behind the expression engine and multiple instances might exist and executed in parallel.
 The parser/lexer isn't anymore implemented by hand but using flex&bison.
 The versions being used are: